BESaw/sqliteflow.github.io/index.md

 **Database Statistics**
 - Display table counts and each table's record count.
-- Display each table's storage consumed and storage consumed detail, including table data storage consumed and indexes storage consumed.
+- Display total size of each table, size of each table's content and size of each table's indexes.
 Requires macOS 10.13.

 *Database Statistics*
 ![Database Statistics](macOS/Statistics.png)